cryptean/bitcoinlib/README.md

 - Can operate on unlimited daemons with a single library reference.
 - Litecoin integration included.
 - Each coin instance can be fully parametrized at run-time and implement its own constants.
-- Console and web test clients out of the box with demo methods implemented in them.
+- Console test client with demo methods implemented in it.
 - Testnet ready.
 - Fully configurable.